 For the current assessment, recent trends in stock abundance are strongly informed by the recent CPUE indices from the trawl fishery.
 The overall trend in these indices is generally consistent with other recent observations from the fisheries.
 However, it is apparent that the operation of the commercial fisheries has changed considerably in response to the increase in the abundance of snapper over the last decade.
 These changes are unlikely to have been fully accounted for in the derivation of the standardised CPUE indices.
-A reliable time series of indices of stock abundance from the trawl survey would reduce the reliance on the CPUE indices over the recent period (last 15 years) and forthcoming years, especially since it appears unlikely that an additional tag based estimate of stock biomass will be available in the foreseeable future.

 Since 1989-90, the area north of Cape Egmont has accounted for 90-95% of the SNA 8 commercial catch.
-Most of the observational data included in the model are also derived from the northern area of the fisheries including the CPUE indices, trawl survey indices and the commercial age composition data.
+Most observational data included in the model are also derived from the northern area of the fisheries including the CPUE indices, trawl survey indices, and the commercial age composition data.
 Consequently, the dynamics of the assessment model will be strongly influenced by the data from the northern area of the fisheries.